-The Nason House is the home of NMSU’s Center for Latin American and Border Studies (CLABS) located on the North side of campus in 1070 University Ave., between Espina and Solano streets, across from FedExKinko’s.
+The Nason House is the home of NMSU’s Center for Latin American and Border Studies (CLABS) located on the North side of campus, 1070 University Ave., between Espina and Solano streets, across from FedExKinko’s.

 The mission of the Center is to promote teaching, research and community outreach on issues concerning Latin America and the border region.